Kindergarten (sometimes called 'preschool') is an education program taught by qualified early childhood teachers.

 Learn how to access your child's Immunisation History Statements.

 Use our immunisation calculator to see when your child is due for their vaccinations and add those dates to your calendar.

 Quality and safety

-Kindergartens and childcare services are regulated and assessed under the National Quality Framework to ensure they meet quality and safety standards, and work to improve outcomes for children.
+Kindergartens and childcare services are regulated and assessed under the National Quality Framework.
+This makes sure they meet quality and safety standards and can work to improve outcomes for children.

 Find out more about the regulation of kindergartens in Victoria on the Victorian Government website.